Khargone: Climate

 Khargone has a transitional climate between a tropical wet and dry climate and a humid subtropical climate.
 Three distinct seasons are observed: summer, monsoon and winter.

 Summers are extremely hot and dry in this region, lasting from mid-march to mid-June followed by the monsoon season.
 The temperatures in summer are usually above 40 °C during April–May.
 During these months when temperatures become very high, the dry and hot wind (locally known as "loo") blows in this area, widely affecting the local ecology.
 The temperature also remains quite high during the night.

 The monsoon arrives in late June, with temperatures around 29 °C and about 36 in rainfall.
 The rainy season is humid and has substantial rainfall.
 Local people are commonly affected by the flooding of river Kunda, which flows from the outskirts of the city.

 Winters start in mid-November and are dry, mild and sunny.
 Temperatures average about 4–15 °C (39–59 °F), but can fall close to freezing on some nights.

+This is due to the Weather Entity casting its wrath upon the citizens and forcing them intense heat even in August.